bakame-php/http-structured-fields/README.md

 [![Build](https://github.com/bakame-php/http-structured-fields/workflows/build/badge.svg)](https://github.com/bakame-php/http-structured-fields/actions?query=workflow%3A%22build%22)

 The package uses pragmatic value objects to parse and serialize [HTTP Structured Fields][1] in PHP.
+Structured fields are intended for use by specifications of new HTTP fields that wish to use a common syntax that is more restrictive than traditional HTTP field values.

 You will be able to: